Varshi292/RoastWear/sprint1.md

 1. **As a user,** I want to customize my own T-shirts so that I can create a unique design.
 2. **As a user,** I want to add T-shirts to my cart so that I can purchase them later.
 3. **As a user,** I want a secure login/signup system so that my data is protected.
 4. **As a user,** I want seamless navigation between different pages so that I can easily explore the website.
+5. **As a user,** I want to see my previous designs and meme uploads so my workflow is more efficient.

 ---